 For the Ragù

-- Once cooked, stir in the Béchamel sauce into the meat sauce and combine with a wooden spoon until fully combined.
-Add the cooked fresh pasta and stir to combine.
+- Stir the béchamel into the meat sauce until fully combined.
+Toss with cooked fresh pasta and serve immediately.

 Gaby, you make some of the best pasta I have ever had.
 And I love how you lighten things up alla California.
 I live in LA, too and I have been trying different Sunday Sauce/Gravy recipes that include braciole, meatballs, sausage, etc. Would love to know your take on Sunday Gravy.
 A California Sunday Gravy with a west coast version of braciole.
 I know it's all personal but I am commenting on your bolognese because I want to know what Gaby would do to perfect Sunday Gravy.
 Thanks for letting me comment.